What To Do With New Year’s Resolutions

 “I see the library is open again, Karen.”

 She was referring to me and a few other customers who were all flicking through various newspapers and magazines.
-I quickly closed the paper and checked around to see if anybody had noticed me reading the advert.
+I quickly closed the paper to see if anybody noticed me reading the advert.

 At that point, I wanted to put down the paper and rush out of the shop, but the chance of being in touch with other gay people stopped me from doing so.

-I told myself to be brave and quickly walked over to Karen, and nervously placed the newspaper by the cash register.
+I told myself to be brave, quickly walked over to Karen, and nervously placed the newspaper by the cash register.
 “Got everything you need today?” she asked me as she pushed the keys on the cash register.

 As I walked home, my heartbeat raced.
 I kept looking behind to check if anyone was following me.
 After all, unlike my straight friends, it was still illegal for me (as a gay man) to have sex with a same-sex partner until I was 21.

 Precisely one week later, I waited patiently for the postman to arrive.
-As soon as my first copy of Gay News came through the letterbox, I rushed downstairs before anybody else got to the post.
+When my first copy of Gay News came through the letterbox, I rushed downstairs before anybody else got to the post.

 I was relieved that the people at Gay News did as they had promised to do in their advertisement.
 My copy of the paper arrived in a plain brown envelope.